mjbaucas/FollowingRobotNeuralNetwork/README.md

 # FollowingRobotNeuralNetwork

 Test run robot logic
-> python neuralnetwork.py
+> python main.py

-compass.txt format
-> 1 2 3
-> 1. Cardinal direction
-> 2. Number of moves to point north
-> 3. Direction: 1 - clockwise, 0 - counter clockwise

-rules.txt format
-> 1 2 3 4
-> 1. Sensor 0 value
-> 2. Sensor 1 value
-> 3. Sensor 2 value
-> 4. Cardinal Direction

-The training utilizes random number generation for the script to keep trying different combinations until it is able to complete the different tables that drive the fuzzy logic.
-Not alot of learning is being done because the model is not complex and dynamic enough to warrant a continuously changing neural network.
-However, adding more variables in determining the direction of the infrared light as well as generating the logic tables through "training" could motivate the need to have a dynamic neural network.
+The training utilizes data from the actual robot for the script to interpret.
+This data is used by the srcipt to complete a decision table.
+The decision table contains all of the discovered sensor states based on the provided sensor data that has been transalted by the designed fuzzy logic.
+This fuzzy logic takes in the analog values from the sensors compares it with the sensor values.
+The sensors are then ranked based on each comparison.
+This creates the sensor states.
+Each state will contain a list of all the possible voltage outputs that the robot can do to maximize the main infrared sensor.
+The list is updated to show which of the combinations are most successful for the robot to lookup.